 Dr Chandy has 50 year's experience as a doctor, and 36 diagnosing, treating and understanding B12 deficiency.
 Due to some unfortunate circumstances (explained in the forthcoming book), he's also worked with patients who have had B12 supplements withdrawn or restricted.

-If you want to understand your symptoms and where they are going, and what is the likelihood that you have B12 deficiency, then please fill in the Symptoms Diary and email the good Doctor on firstname.lastname@example.org.
-Please describe your symptoms, and if possible please send a phone number and the best times/ days of the week for him to call you.
+If you want to understand your symptoms and where they are going, and what is the likelihood that you have B12 deficiency, then please fill in the Symptoms Diary and email the firstname.lastname@example.org.
+There one of the B12 deficiency support team will talk to you by email.
+I'm afraid we're no longer able to speak by phone.

 The great thing about B12 deficiency (whatever you call it - whether ME, PA, Hashimotos, etc) is that it's easily cured.
 Supplements stop the deficiency.

 We were getting people simply clicking on our website and asking for B12, with no notes, no discussion about whether it was likely to help.
 This caused us a lot of problems sorting out those who really need B12 from those who wanted to try some, and we've concluded that we can only answer a request from people who have spoken to Dr C and he's agreed you will actually benefit from it.
 Donations are going well, but they are still not quite enough to help the most needy.
 We only get funds from your donations - we don't get any support from eg NHS or government.

 The local MP (Grahame Morris MP for Easington - who was a BMS (BioMedical Scientist) in the labs at Sunderland Royal Infirmary) interviews people with B12 deficiency to hear their story (August 27 2010).
 Here Jane describes the symptoms, and how she can't wait for her next B12 injection (in fact, she knows that she needs injections every 2 weeks because she's keeping a diary of the symptoms).
 We're restricted how often the GP can give injections, which is why we want to raise awareness.